ranium/laravel-magento-server/README.md

 # Laravel|Magento server
-A simple script which helps you quickly setup Laravel and Magento environment on your **native local server**.
+A simple script which helps you quickly setup Laravel and Magento environment on your **local machine**.
 No need to run your project on Homestead's virtual environment, which is Tedious and Exhaustive.

-## Developed By
+## Developed By :computer:
 [![N|Ranium](https://d1vxlv5w7jsf3o.cloudfront.net/wp-content/uploads/2018/10/24121043/ranium-logo-black.png)](https://ranium.in/)

 ##
-### New Features!
+### Features

   - Relatively fast than homestead environment
-  - No need to add virtual host, it's already done.
+  - No need to add virtual host, it's already done
   - Supports PHP &nbsp; *5.6 &nbsp; 7.0 &nbsp; 7.1 &nbsp; 7.2 &nbsp; 7.3*
-  - Clone project, run laravel/magento commands and Done!
+  - Clone project, run laravel/magento commands and That's all!

-### Installation
+### Installation :rocket:

 First, clone the project from github, then